Svetalto/Svetalto/README.md

 Еducation: Нigher musical education, orchestra artist, viola specialty.
 Additional education: Online school "Hexlet", specialty "QA engineer".
-HardSkills: SQL, HTML, CSS, JS, DevTools, Git, Linux, Postman software testing, regression testing, fixing bugs, writing test cases.
+HardSkills: SQL, HTML, CSS, JS, DevTools, Git, Linux, Postman, software testing, regression testing, fixing bugs, writing test cases.
 SoftSkills: I can work under deadlines, stress resistance, responsibility, I like to work in a team, I like to study and learn something new.
 At the moment I wrote a project as part of my studies at the Hexlet online school.
 The name of the project is "Testing an online store."
 In this project I learned how to write test cases, fix bugs, and conduct regression testing.
 Another project awaits me in the near future.
 The IT field is very interesting for me, I like to discover something new every day and improve the skills I have already acquired.
 I hope that I will make a great contribution to the field of testing and will be useful to the company I work for.